Ilmari Juutilainen: Military career

 On 27–28 March 1942, 3/LLv 24 moved to Immola in preparation for a Finnish Army offensive on Suursaari, in the Gulf of Finland.
 Although grossly outnumbered over the Gulf of Finland, LeLv 24 pilots were more experienced than their Soviet opponents from Red Banner Baltic Fleet.
 Even when they had the advantage of surprise and height, Soviet pilots did not succeed in shooting down Finnish pilots.

-On 28 March, WO Juutilainen, in patrol with Sgt Huotari, attacked some "Chaikas" of 11 IAP over the Suurkyla shoreline, at Hogland, and shot down two of them.
+On 28 March, WO Juutilainen, in patrol with Sgt Huotari, attacked some "Chaikas" of 11 IAP over the Suurkylä shoreline, at Hogland, and shot down two of them.
 These air victories took Juutilainen's tally to 22.
 A month later, on 26 April, he became his unit's first recipient of the Mannerheim Cross.

 On 20 September, he took off with Capt Jorma Karhunen and 3/LeLv 24 pilots for a patrol of the Kronstadt-Tolbukhin-Seiskari region.
 Near the Estonian coast, they were bounced by ten Soviet fighters.
 But the Finnish quickly reacted and managed to down three of their opponents.
 WO Juutilainen was credited with two kills.

 All in all, Juutilainen scored 34 victories in Brewster B-239, 28 of them (including three triple kills) between 9 July 1941 and 22 November 1942, in his BW-364 "Orange 4".

 In 1943, Juutilainen was transferred to LeLv 34, which used new Messerschmitt Bf 109G-2s.
 With the Bf 109, he shot down a further 58 enemy planes.
 He shot down six Soviet airplanes on 30 June 1944 (all confirmed on Soviet loss records), becoming an ace in a day and parallelling Jorma Sarvanto's score on 6 January 1940 in the Winter War.

 Juutilainen refused an officer commission, fearing it would keep him from flying.

 His 94th and last victory was a Li-2, the Russian version of the Douglas C-47, shot down on 3 September 1944 over the Karelian Isthmus.